laino/final-pm/README.md

 Getting started
 --------------------

-The project is currently in works, but you can check out some preliminary documentation [here](https://github.com/laino/final-pm/blob/master/doc/README.md).
+The project is currently in the works, but you can check out some preliminary documentation [here](https://github.com/laino/final-pm/blob/master/doc/README.md).

 Why?